go-barbarians/barbarian-charts/readme.md

 ### Barbarian
 https://barbarians.io/

-## Support tooling
+## Helm Charts
-This repo contains the helm charts for the Barbarian big data system.
+This repo contains the Helm charts for installing the Barbarian big data system on Kubernetes.

 ## Installing
 Install the charts with the following commands.
 Note that some configuration parameters must be supplied.